 Floors can be covered with tiles, flooring sheets, or even a carpet.

-The ceilings should also have fire-resistant drywall covering.
+The ceilings should also have a fire-resistant drywall covering.

-If a basement does not have these coverings in all its areas, then it is categorized as an unfinished basement.
+If a basement does not have these coverings in all its areas, then it is an unfinished basement.

 The walls of a finished basement must have proper insulation and wall finishing.